Paula Terrero, Lead Reiki Master and Lead Reiki Teacher.

 She teaches all the three levels of Reiki.
 She also teaches Reiki in Spanish upon request.

 Jeni McCormick has been practicing Reiki since 2007 and has over 20 years’ experience as a health educator, health program administrator and as a community organizer.
-She learned the Usui system of Reiki in New Mexico with her teacher, Paula Terrero, and is currently a Level II Reiki practitioner.
+She learned the Usui system of Reiki in New Mexico with her teacher, Paula Terrero, and is a Reiki Master.

-Ms. McCormick began practicing Reiki as a means of self-treatment during her own cancer therapy and was initiated as a second degree Reiki practitioner in 2011.
+Ms. McCormick began practicing Reiki in 2007 as a means of self-treatment during her own cancer therapy and was initiated as a Level III Reiki practitioner in 2018.
 She and Paula Terrero developed the free-of-charge Cancer Care Reiki program to help relieve the burden of medical care (both financial and stress-related) for cancer patients and their families in New Mexico.
 She is also a founding member of the Sacred Spring Reiki Collective.

 She has presented about Reiki and its impacts in medical institutions, as well as its impact in community settings.
 As a patient advocate and educator with a background in public health as well as a health systems innovator, Ms. McCormick works as a community organizer and contractor for healths systems development organizations nationwide, such as Accountable Care Organizations, medical cooperatives, and community health clinics.